Thursday, 8 January 2026

 1 – Defied Unit must test Courage before first activation

-Loyalty Track: Rivalry
+Loyalty Track: rival

 5 – Devoted Gains Fierce again if lost